anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

   (println (sum (map str->long (clojure.string/split (slurp "numbers.txt") #"\s+")))))
 ```

 This is what we came up with.
+This is a great example of how Clojure (and all LISPs) are read from right to left.
+This can be a bit uncomfortable especially with longer one-liners such as this.
 It is not pretty but it works.
+Later we will see into ways of making this more readable.
 You can try calling this the main function from REPL

 ```clojure